diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 each package and its download URL.
-While this seems trivial at first, not all packages provide so-called wheels for every operating system, requiring some decision logic to decide which file needs to be downloaded during analysis.
+While this seems trivial at first, not all packages provide so-called wheels for every operating system, requiring some decision logic to determine which file needs to be downloaded during analysis.

-To fetch information about a package, the script uses the JSON-based Simple API as defined by #pep(691), which provides the list of versions as well as a list of all downloadable archives across all versions.
+To fetch information about a package, the script uses the JSON-based Simple API as defined by #pep(691), which provides a list of published versions and a list of all downloadable archives across all versions.
 The latest version is saved, along with all the archives belonging to that version.

 Then, it is necessary to decide which archive is the best to perform taint analysis on.
-While it is unlikely this will have a significant impact since only the `.py` are relevant for Pysa, some projects could have a different build system per platform.
+While it is unlikely this will have a significant impact since only Python source files are relevant for Pysa, some projects could have a different build system per platform.
 For that reason, archives are sorted according to preference, and then